Antiz96/Arch-Linux-Install-Script/README.md

 # Arch Linux Install Script

+---

+## Deprecated and unmaintained project

+This script is deprecated and unmaintained.
+If you're looking for a guided/automated Arch Linux installer, use the official [archinstall](https://gitlab.archlinux.org/archlinux/archinstall) project.

+---

 A bash script I made to automate my Arch Linux VMs installations.
 It is easy to adapt to your needs/preferences (guide down below).